 Yandex: The most popular search engine in Russia with a market share of 53.28% (0.58% worldwide).
 The search results in Yandex are divided into geo-independent and geo-dependent.
 This makes it very easy to promote local businesses as users from different regions will get different search results.

-YMYL (Your Money or Your Life): A term that comes from Google search guideline.
-YMYL pages are those that contain tips on finance, happiness, health, parenting, or nutrition.
-Advice like this can have a very big impact on the life of an individual and bad information can have irreparable consequences.
-This is the reason why Google is very hard on YMYL pages and judges them harshly, insisting on high quality, reliable information to protect the user.
+YMYL (Your Money or Your Life): A term that comes from Google search guidelines.
+YMYL pages are those that contain tips on finance, happiness, health, parenting, nutrition, and any other topic that provides advice that can (with incorrect information) negatively impact an individual.
+This is the reason why Google is very strict with YMYL pages, insisting on high-quality, reliable information to protect the user.

 - 40 Essential SEO Terms Marketers Should Know